hasura/ndc-storage/docs/objects.md

 ### Upload Text Objects

-Use the `uploadStorageObjectText` mutation if you are confident that object content is plain text.
-The request size is least than base64-encoded string 30%.
+Use the `uploadStorageObjectText` mutation if you are confident that the object content is plain text.
+The request size is less than the base64-encoded string by 30%.

 ```gql
 mutation UploadObjectText {